secretlyUnhinged/100-days-of-code/log.md

 ### Day 38: October 2,2025(Thursday) **finish 2190 problems**

-**Today's Progress**: 2147 to go--Longest Increasing Subsequence lc(another 2 approaches)
+**Today's Progress**: 2147 to go--Longest Increasing Subsequence lc(another 2 approaches), revised ninja training coding ninjas
 **Thoughts:**  tabulation for backtrackin g to print the lis and binary search method is the most optimised approach to get the length of lis.
+Need to revise ninja training again.